Social Anxiety

 Fear of change

 Change.
 Period.
 Do I need to add more to this?
-Listen, no matter how often you’re going to hear that the only constant in life is change, it won’t ever lessen the impact of it.
+Listen, no matter how often you hear that the only constant in life is change, it won’t ever lessen its impact.

-Change brings out social anxiety as you have to readjust to everything: new neighbors, new co-workers, new job, new dentist.
+Change brings out social anxiety as we have to readjust to everything: new neighbors, co-workers, job, and a new dentist/doctor/hair stylist.
+Sometimes, the grief of the change is too much even to function.

 Fear of loss of freedom

 Or maybe your parents forced you to talk to your aunts and uncles and be social at family gatherings.
-That’s taking away your agency.
+Maybe you felt suffocated because you couldn’t talk back; otherwise, you’d be reprimanded or punished.

 Fear of inadequacy

-This is tied to the fear of being judged.
+This is closely tied to the fear of being judged.
 Feeling “less than” or not good enough in social situations is a common worry.
+This is the voice in your head whispering (or sometimes screaming), “You’re not enough.”
+It’s the quiet saboteur that tells you, “You’re not smart enough, skilled enough, attractive enough, or capable enough to even try.”

 Fear of bad things happening